pdeans/miva-provision/readme.md

 ### Provision Responses

 A response object is returned with each provision request via the `send` method.
-The response object is an instance of the [Slim Framework's](https://www.slimframework.com/) response object, which implements the [PSR-7](http://www.php-fig.org/psr/psr-7/) HTTP message interface.
-Documentation on methods available for the response object can be found [here](https://www.slimframework.com/docs/objects/response.html#the-response-status).
+The response object is an instance of the Zend Framework's [Diactoros](https://zendframework.github.io/zend-diactoros/) response object, which implements the [PSR-7](http://www.php-fig.org/psr/psr-7/) HTTP message interface.

 ### Helper Methods